 Sales enablement assets

-A company’s weapon of choice will vary, depending on its product, industry, and market, and there are an array of sales enablement assets available to drive orgs towards their end goal, including:
+A company’s weapon of choice will vary, depending on its product, industry, and market, and there are an array of sales enablement assets available to drive organizations towards their end goal, including:

 - Battlecards - short, snappy, to-the-point sales docs documents designed to help your sales team gain a firm understanding of a rival’s strategy, as well as key sales messages, essential info about your product, and value propositions to oust the competition.